infinum/frontend-handbook/React/Project structure.md

 Folder naming rules:

 1. `kebab-case` folder name indicates domain name
 2. `PascalCase` folders and filenames should be used for components naming

+#### Pages Router

 ```
 src